Chapter 4: Construction Details, Section 56: Overhead Sign Structures Standards and Poles

-- Ensure that the surface finishes of all metal parts of sign structures meet specifications.
+- Verify that the surface finishes of all metal parts of sign structures meet specifications.
 Inspect portions of the work completed in the field.

-- Ensure that the construction of footing pedestals complies with specifications.
+- Verify that the construction of footing pedestals complies with specifications.
 It is particularly critical that the contractor correctly position and align anchor bolts for sign bridges.

 - To ensure the minimum horizontal and vertical clearances, verify that the location and elevation of the footing pedestals are correct.

-- Ensure the contractor performs electrical work according to the specifications.
+- Verify that the contractor performs electrical work according to the specifications.

-- Ensure the contractor performs field painting, including touch-up, according to the specifications.
+- Verify that the contractor performs field painting, including touch-up, according to the specifications.

 - Whenever an installation exceeds the scope of knowledge of available personnel, request assistance from, or consult with, other units.
 For instance, you may call upon mechanical and electrical engineers from Structure Design for assistance with changeable message signs.

-- Report any temporary or permanent changes to horizontal and vertical clearances to the Transportation Permits Branch in accordance with Section 3-703A (2), “Temporary Clearance and Bridge Permit Rating Changes,” of this manual.
+- Report any temporary or permanent changes to horizontal and vertical clearances to the Transportation Permits Branch in accordance with Section 3-703A, “Temporary Clearance and Bridge Permit Rating Changes,” of this manual.

 - Ensure adherence to the public safety requirements of the special provisions regarding permanent obstacles that are temporarily unprotected.